 For the less Amazonian, there’s also a bit of fun competition at the pool called the 80 Club, which challenges pupils to swim eight lengths a day (during the week) for 80 consecutive days to claim an award for commitment.

 The College has had its fair share of successes out of the water, too, named in The Cricketer guide to the Top 100 schools for cricket 2020 with a pitch so dandy the Herts and Essex county cricket teams use it.
 The U13 footballers made it through to the IAPS National Finals last year, the U18 Boys’ Indoor Hockey team won the County Indoor Hockey Finals 2018, and the U16 Girls’ Hockey team were crowned county champions last year, securing them a place in the National Finals 2019.
 So, you know, they’re pretty handy at sport, no doubt assisted by the Elite Sports Programme, which provides extra support to gifted players and sports scholars.

 In a word, impressive.
-Last year’s GCSE results saw a 99% pass rate (of grades 9-4 in the newly reformed grading system) which included 31% of pupils achieving the highest possible grade of 9 – that compares to a national average (independent and state) of 4.5%, to give you an idea of how Bishop’s Stortford pupils perform.
-Out of 115 pupils, 41 achieved at least ten 9-7 grades, to receive the College’s sought-after Ten Club Tie.
+This year’s GCSE results saw a 99% pass rate which included 31% of pupils achieving the highest possible grade of 9 – that compares to a national average (independent and state) of 6.3%, to give you an idea of how Bishop’s Stortford pupils perform.
+Out of 115 pupils, 49 achieved at least ten 9-7 grades, to receive the College’s sought-after Ten Club Tie.

-As for A Levels, it was a 100% pass rate last year, 53% A*-A grades, and leavers destinations included Oxbridge, York, Durham, Exeter, Bristol, Bath Manchester, Queen Mary, UCL and LSE.
+As for A Levels, it was a 100% pass rate this year, 62% A*-A grades, and leavers destinations included Oxbridge, Cardiff, Durham, York, Warwick, Edinburgh, Bristol, UCL and Exeter.